 The BATTERY RESTRAINT SYSTEM is designed to hold the battery within the battery compartment if a tipover occurs.
-The battery restraint system contains a front spacer plate, a battery plate, front and rear bulkheads, and the left and right frame plates.
-The lift truck can be equipped with optional side rollers or fork pockets on the battery plate to help in removing the battery from the truck.
+The battery restraint system is made up of a front and side spacer plates, the battery retention pin, the right and left side battery covers, and a rod that helps prevent the battery from moving side to side.
+If the lift truck is equipped with an optional battery restraint system, the right side battery cover is a removable battery gate.

-The hood and hood latch mechanism also help keep the battery within the battery compartment if a tipover occurs.
+The hood and hood latch mechanism also help to keep the battery within the battery compartment if a tipover occurs.
 The hood can be raised for access to the battery.
-A gas spring helps raise and hold the hood in the up position.
+Gas springs help raise and hold the hood in the up position.

 The battery restraint system must function so that the operator restraint system can operate correctly.
-Operation of the battery restraint system requires that the maximum movement allowed for the battery is 13 mm (0.5 in.) in any horizontal direction.
+Operation of the battery restraint system without rollers requires that the maximum movement allowed for the battery is 13 mm (0.5 in.) in any horizontal direction.
+For lift trucks with the roller option, the maximum movement allowed for the battery is 2 mm (0.039 in.) in any horizontal direction.
 This will reduce the risk of operator injury in a truck tipover.
-An adjustable front battery spacer plate prevents the front-to-back movement of the battery.
+An adjustable battery spacer plate prevents the front-to-back movement of the battery.
 Batteries for this series of lift trucks must all have the same length dimension to just fit the battery compartment width.
 For correct battery sizes, see the Battery Specifications in the back of this manual.